tolulopeoa/Sera-Sales-Transaction-Analysis/README.md

 5. **Channel and Card Type Analysis**:
    - This analysis shows successful payments broken down by payment channel (e.g., card, bank transfer) and card type (credit vs debit).

-## How to Use the Project

-### Step 1: Run SQL Queries
-- The SQL queries are available in the `sql/` folder.
-You can run these queries on a PostgreSQL database that contains the `sera_data.csv` file.
-- The queries will generate insights such as total transactions, revenue trends, and success rates.

-### Step 2: Use Tableau for Visualization
-- The Tableau `.twbx` file can be found in the `tableau/` folder.
-- Open the file in Tableau Desktop to explore the pre-built visualizations, KPIs, and dashboards.

 ## Insights